todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 # Programming for ComputerCard

-The ComputerCard framework is designed to allow processing of audio signals (with bandwidths up to ~20kHz) at low latency.
+ComputerCard is designed for processing of audio signals (with bandwidths up to ~20kHz) at low latency.
 To do this, ComputerCard calculates audio samples individually, calling the users `ProcessSample()` function at 48kHz.
-The 'ProcessSample()' function for one sample must finish before the next sample is due, which restricts the user's code to a maximum of ~20μs per sample.
+The 'ProcessSample()' function for one sample must finish before the next sample is due, meaning that the user's code for each sample must execute in ~20μs.

-ComputerCard can of course be used for programs using pulse/CV signals only, and these will benefit from the low latency of ComputerCard.
-But, the fixed 48kHz clock used by ComputerCard means that these programs still need to abide by the same stringent audio timing requirements.
+ComputerCard can of course be used for programs using pulse/CV signals only - but, the fixed 48kHz sample rate means that these programs still need to abide by the same stringent audio timing requirements.

 The RP2040 microcontroller in the Computer is a 133MHz dual-core chip, with hardware multiplier but no hardware floating point support.
-Given these specifications, the ~20μs-per-sample time limit has several consequences:
+Given these specifications, the ~20μs-per-sample limit has several consequences:

 1. most calculations must be done with integers, rather than floating point.
 2. relatively expensive calculations must be split between `ProcessSample` calls to ensure than no one call goes above the maximum duration.